Deep Neural Networks Inspired by Differential Equations: From SDEs to Deep Neural Networks

 which can flexibly balance between sample diversity (stochasticity) and sample fidelity (determinism), and unifies a wide range of generative modeling dynamics within a single formulation.

-\textbf{Diffusion Exponential Integrator Sampler (DEIS)}~\cite{zhang2022fast} enhances sampling efficiency by decoupling noise scaling from the score-driven drift in the reverse SDE:

-where the parameter $\lambda$ allows for adaptive control of noise magnitude, enabling larger integration steps in low-noise regions and thus accelerating the generative process without compromising stability.

-Other recent advances, such as DiffFlow~\cite{zhang2021diffusion} and ER SDE~\cite{cui2025elucidating}, further explore hybrid drift formulations and independent tuning of drift and diffusion terms, respectively.
+This perspective connects reverse-SDE formulations with ODE-based flow models.
+Flow matching~\cite{lipman2022flow} and rectified flow~\cite{liu2022rectified} rely on deterministic velocity fields to construct efficient transport dynamics, whereas reverse-SDE formulations retain diffusion terms to model stochasticity and improve distributional coverage.
+Hybrid ODE/SDE dynamics may thus be understood as a continuum between deterministic transport and stochastic diffusion, in which the drift or velocity term characterizes the transport geometry and the diffusion term modulates the stochastic component.
+Other recent advances, such as DiffFlow~\cite{zhang2021diffusion}, DEIS~\cite{zhang2022fast} and ER SDE~\cite{cui2025elucidating}, further explore hybrid drift formulations and independent tuning of drift and diffusion terms, respectively.
 These extensions provide additional flexibility for balancing sample quality, diversity, and robustness in high-variance regions.

-\textbf{c) Solvers for reverse SDE:} Beyond redesigning the reverse dynamics, an important perspective is to view the generative process as a numerical integration problem.
-Since sampling in generative problems involve integrating the learned SDEs or ODEs from noise to data, advances in solver design can directly improve both sampling speed and diversity.
-These methods do not alter the model architecture, but instead accelerate generation and improve precision by developing more efficient numerical solvers.
+\textbf{c) Solvers for reverse SDE:} Beyond redesigning the reverse dynamics, sampling inherently relies on integrating learned ODEs or SDEs.
+Consequently, advanced numerical solvers can directly accelerate generation and enhance precision without altering the underlying model architecture.
 A variety of solvers have been proposed to approximate the solution of the reverse SDEs or its deterministic ODEs counterpart.
 For example, the reverse process in Probability Flow ODE (PF ODE)~\cite{song2020score} can be formulated as the following ODE: